LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch creates a bucket for every 8 hours and shows the number of documents grouped into each bucket.
+Elasticsearch creates a bucket for every 8 hours("key_as_string") and shows the number of documents("doc_count") grouped into each bucket.

 ![image](https://user-images.githubusercontent.com/60980933/115752687-927bc800-a357-11eb-8ded-77038d9d11fa.png)